ShaheenHossain/eagle-12.1/doc/cla/corporate/odoogap.md

 PromptEQUATION, 2017-09-03

-PromptEquation/ Eagle ERPGap agrees to the terms of the Eagle ERP Corporate Contributor License Agreement v1.0.
+PromptEquation/ EagleGap agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this